 C. The circuit itself has 6 transistors and a single op-amp.
 Although the op-amp doesn't seem to do too much tone-wise.

-D. The components are all consistent with other early/mid-80s Japanese builds.
+D. The components are all consistent with other Japanese builds of that era.

 E. The bottom plate has "Japan" embossed on it.